chrispaynter/architecture/Microservices/Microservices and Modular Monoliths.md

 ## Differences

+- The main difference is in the interface between clients and the module/microservice
 - Microservices expose a inter-process API, whereas monoliths expose an in-process API
   - In CQRS, the in-process API would generally be the commands and queries themselves.
   - Could add layer that mimics the REST APIs functionality in order to better represent the module as a "microservice"